norakytt/pypsa-earth-bo/README.md

 - [PyPSA-Earth repository](https://github.com/pypsa-meets-earth/pypsa-earth/tree/main)

+## 2) Installation and Requirements

-### 2.2 PyPSA-Earth-BO Installation
+### 2.1 PyPSA-Earth-BO Installation

-The installation and requirements are equal to those of pypsa-earth:
+The installation and requirements are similar to those of pypsa-earth:

 1. Open the terminal and go to a folder where you want to install pypsa-earth-BO.
 To download the package from github type the following: